Kwiebs/Forpetswithlove/exampleSite/content/english/blog/why-dog-lick-paws.md

 ---
-title: "Why Does My Dog Lick Their Paws: Causes and Solutions"
+author: For Pets With Love
+categories:
+- Dog Health
+datepublished: '2026-04-22'
-description: "Discover why dogs lick their paws constantly.
-Learn about allergies, injuries anxiety, boredom, and medical causes of excessive paw licking and when to see a vet."
+description: Discover why dogs lick their paws constantly.
+Learn about allergies, injuries anxiety, boredom, and medical causes of excessive paw licking and when to see a vet.
-author: "For Pets With Love"
-tags: ["dog licking paws", "dog allergies", "dog behavior", "dog health", "pet dog care"]
-categories: ["Dog Health"]
 image: images/dog-licking-paws.jpg
+tags:
+- dog licking paws
+- dog allergies
+- dog behavior
+- dog health
+- pet dog care
+title: 'Why Does My Dog Lick Their Paws: Causes and Solutions'
 ---

 ---